denisnarush/sessions-examples/stars-rating/readme.md

 ### 5 Stars rating
 PRECONDITIONS:
 - do not use JavaScript code
-- less html code is greate
+- less HTML code is greate

 ___